xiaocao12306/gamewiki/src/game_wiki_tooltip/ai/README.md

 ### File Structure
 Your knowledge base file should be a JSON file located in `data/knowledge_chunk/` with the following structure:

+- Ask GPT/GEMINI to generate a json file for you.
+[LLM prompt for your reference](../../../data/LLM_prompt/prompt_using_videourl_collect_knowledgechunk.txt)

 ```json
 [
   {